ghl3/SpontaneousSymmetry/pages/stats/confidence-intervals.markdown

 $$

 We here assume that $\sigma$ is known or "fixed".
+-->

-We would like to build the confidence band for this distribution analytically.
-Before we do so, we have to decide how we want to distribute the confidence interval, or our "ordering scheme".
-Since this PDF is symmetric around $\mu$, it seems reasonable to choose confidence intervals that are centered around $\mu=x$.
+To start, we need to determine our test statistic and our ordering rule.
+For the simple 1-d case, it makes sense to simply take the value of $x$ as our test statistic: $t(x) = x$.
+And, since this PDF is symmetric around $\mu$, it seems reasonable to choose confidence intervals that are centered around $\mu=x$.
 This is also equivalent of picking confidence intervals of the minimum width (by including the highest-values of the likelihood first).

-The first step is to, for every point $\mu$, find a window $[a, b]$ in x such that:
+We then have to find a window $[a, b]$ in x, for every value of $\mu$, such that:

 $$
 \int_a^b gauss(x|\mu, \sigma) dx = \alpha